-Data from the 2019 U.S. Census American Community Survey illustrates Marin's homeowner vacancy rate at 0.6% and rental vacancy rate at 2.7%.
-Of the 9 Bay Area counties, Marin holds some of the lowest rental and homeowner vacancy rates, which only further exacerbate the difficulty in accessing housing in Marin.
+Data from the 2021 U.S. Census American Community Survey illustrates Marin's homeowner vacancy rate at 0.4% and rental vacancy rate at 2.3%.
+Of the 9 Bay Area counties, Marin holds the lowest rental and homeowner vacancy rates, which further exacerbate the difficulty in accessing housing, and especially affordable housing.

 Housing costs remain prohibitive for many workers who wish to live and work in the same Marin community.